GeyserMC/GeyserWebsite/wiki/geyser/current-limitations.md

 - Glowing effect
 - Distinguishing between left and right clicks in inventories
 - Redstone dot blockstates
-- Potion colors implemented using NBT
+- Potion colors implemented using the PotionContents data component
 - Various command arguments for any command that doesn't use the Minecraft Brigadier library
 - Anything that relies on tab complete or typing in the chat UI (related to the above) - Bedrock sends no packet that indicates they are in this menu
 - Unable to see banner layers past 6